What do the ‘i’ and the ‘D’ in DiSC mean?

 Priorities:

-The Everything DiSC Workplace model shows these priorities for the DiSC iD style: action, enthusiasm, and results.
-They want to think creatively and achieve results.
+The Everything DiSC Workplace® model shows these priorities for the DiSC iD style: action, enthusiasm, and results.
+They want to think creatively and achieve their goals.
 People with iD styles prioritize:

 • achievement